judka-uriel/uriel-book/uriel_en.md

 First, external *force majeure* circumstances — due to calamities that befell the people, details of many laws of the Written Torah were lost, and later a new interpretation was invented from scratch for some of them.
-Second, the rabbis themselves constantly engaged in “improvements” of the oral laws.
+Second, the rabbis themselves permanently engaged in “improvements” of the oral laws.
 After the recording of the Mishnah and Talmud, this fact has indisputable written evidence, as fierce debates were conducted over even the slightest question.
 These unceasing disputes and the absence of clear understanding of many